AES67 Audio Networking Quick Start Guide

 Stream and Channel Count Limits

 When designing a system including Attero Tech’s AES67 endpoints and a Q-SYS Core DSP, two limiting factors for the overall number of supported system devices are stream and channel counts.
 Depending on the Q-SYS DSP selected these stream and channel count limitations will vary.
-For example, the stream count limitation of the Core110f is 128 x 128 network channels with a stream count limitation of 32 streams.
-Q-SYS AES67 streams can consist of up to 10 audio channels.
+For example, the stream count limitation of the Core110f is 128 x 128 network channels with a stream count limitation of 64x64 streams.
+Q-SYS AES67 streams can consist of up to 10 audio channels, care should be taken to match the channel count of any stream being received by the Core from an Attero Tech AES67 enabled device, otherwise the stream will not be received.

 Attero Tech’s AES67 streams are product dependent and vary with the capabilities of the device.
 As an example, the unAX2IO+ wall plate product consists of 4 analog input audio channels that are digitized by the device and packed into a single transmit stream.
 In addition to the physical inputs of the device, all Attero Tech AES67 products feature a built in tone generator for simplifying system diagnostics.
 This feature utilizes an additional channel in the transmitter stream, bringing the total channel count in our example to 5.
 Given these capabilities the maximum number of devices that can be used directly with a Core is first limited by streams and then by the total network audio channel count.
 Note that in a Q-SYS based system this also includes QLAN connections between QLAN devices.
 The following table presents the device limitations for mixed Attero Tech AES67 and Q-SYS Core110f based system.